Ibadan

 In 1852, the Church Missionary Society sent David and Anna Hinderer to found a mission.
 They decided to build the mission and a church in Ibadan when they arrived in 1853.

 Ibadan thus had initially begun as a military state and remained so until the last decade of the 19th century.
 The city-state also succeeded in building a large empire from the 1860s to the 1890s which extended over much of northern and eastern Yorubaland.
-It was appropriately nicknamed idi Ibon or "gun base", because of its unique military character.
+It was appropriately nicknamed idi-Ibon or "gun base", because of its unique military character.

 In Ibadan, unlike other Yoruba cities with traditional kingship institutions, the warrior class became the rulers of the city as well as the most important economic group.

-Ibadan grew into an impressive and sprawling urban centre, such that by the end of 1829, Ibadan dominated the Yoruba region militarily, politically and economically.
+Ibadan grew into an impressive and sprawling urban canter, such that by the end of 1829, Ibadan dominated the Yoruba region militarily, politically and economically.
 The military sanctuary expanded even further when refugees began arriving in large numbers from northern Oyo following raids by Fulani warriors.
 After losing the northern portion of their region to the marauding Fulanis, many Oyo indigenes retreated deeper into the Ibadan environs.
 The Fulani Caliphate attempted to expand further into the southern region of modern-day Nigeria, but was decisively defeated by the armies of Ibadan in 1840, which eventually halted their progress.
 The colonial period reinforced the position of the city in the Yoruba urban network.
-After a small boom in rubber business (1901-1913), cocoa became the main produce of the region and attracted European and Levantine firms, as well as southern and northern traders from Lagos, Ijebu-Ode and Kano among others.
+After a small boom in rubber business (1901–1913), cocoa became the main produce of the region and attracted European and Levantine firms, as well as southern and northern traders from Lagos, Ijebu-Ode and Kano among others.
 The city became a major point of bulk trade.
-Its central location and accessibility from the capital city of Lagos were major considerations in the choice of Ibadan as the headquarters of the Western Provinces (1939) which ranged from the northernmost areas of Oyo State to Ekeremor, Bomadi and Patani, which were regions transferred from the old Delta province in the Old Western region and later Mid-west to the old Rivers state and later Bayelsa, in the redistricting of Nigeria carried out by the Yakubu Gowon administration shortly before the Nigerian Civil War.
+In 1893, the Ibadan area became a British Protectorate after a treaty signed by Fijabi, the Baale of Ibadan with the British acting Governor of Lagos Colony, George C. Denton on 15 August.

 Geography

 Ibadan is located in south-western Nigeria in the southeastern part of Oyo State at about 119 kilometres (74 miles) northeast of Lagos and 120 kilometres (75 miles) east of the Nigerian international border with the Republic of Benin.
 It lies completely within the tropical forest zone but close to the boundary between the forest and the derived savanna.
 The city ranges in elevation from 150 m in the valley area, to 275 m above sea level on the major north–south ridge which crosses the central part of the city.
-The city covers a total area of 3,080 square kilometres (1,190 sq mi), the largest in Nigeria after Bauchi.
+The city covers a total area of 3,080 square kilometres (1,190 sq mi), the largest in Nigeria.

 Climate